S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural Networks: Conclusion

 \section{Conclusion}

 In this study, we proposed the SNN with time steps $\to 1$ that is superior to the multi-time step SNNs in training and inference cost.
-First, we realized this idea based on TSSL-BP~\citep{zhang2020temporal} and derived the novel surrogate gradient function for the single-step neuron.
-Then, we constructed S$^2$NN using the derived single-step neuron and demonstrated that S$^2$NN could achieve inference accuracy comparable to the full-precision network on static image classification tasks.
-We also showed that S$^2$NN had a high energy efficiency.
+First, we realized this idea based on TSSL-BP~\citep{zhang2020temporal} and derived the novel surrogate gradient function for the single-step spiking neuron.
+Then, we constructed S$^3$NN using the derived single-step spiking neuron and demonstrated that S$^3$NN could achieve inference accuracy comparable to the full-precision network on static image classification tasks.
+We also showed that S$^3$NN had a high energy efficiency.

-Finally, we provide our limitations and future works.
-First, the pros and cons for other tasks are unclear since we constructed S$^2$NN only for static image classification tasks.
-Therefore, extending single-step neurons to the multi-time steps and applying them to time-series tasks may be interesting, although it is outside the scope of this paper and, in a sense, inverted ideas.
-Second, although the concept of deriving a single-step neuron from existing SNNs may be universal, its implementation in this paper is limited to a specific method~\citep{zhang2020temporal}.
-In addition to \citet{zhang2020temporal}, there are other training methods for SNNs that consider spike timing~\citep{shen2021backpropagation,9534390,yan2021graph}.
-Since different training methods have different reduction results, the single-step neurons (including its surrogate gradient) derived from these methods differ from ours.
-We expect some of these single-step neurons to be free from hyperparameters, such as those inherited from \citet{zhang2020temporal}.
-In parallel with these derivations, we plan to train hyperparameters of S$^2$NN derived from \citet{zhang2020temporal} as learnable parameters~\citep{wang2020sparsity}.
+Finally, we provide our limitations and future work.
+First, the pros and cons for other tasks are unclear since we constructed S$^3$NN only for static image classification tasks.
+Therefore, extending single-step spiking neurons to the multi-time steps and applying them to time-series tasks may be interesting, although it is outside the scope of this paper and, in a sense, inverted ideas.
+Second, although the concept of deriving a single-step spiking neuron from existing SNNs may be universal, its implementation in this paper is limited to a specific method~\citep{zhang2020temporal}.
+In addition to \citet{zhang2020temporal}, there are other training methods for SNNs that consider spike timing~\citep{9534390,shen2021backpropagation,yan2021graph,pmlr-v139-yang21n}.
+Since different training methods have different reduction results, the single-step spiking neurons (including its surrogate gradient) derived from these methods differ from ours.
+We expect some of these single-step spiking neurons to be free from hyperparameters, such as those inherited from \citet{zhang2020temporal}. \Erase{In parallel with these derivations, we plan to analyze the impact of the asymmetricity of the surrogate gradient by searching for the optimal warm-up mechanism and train hyperparameters of the S$^3$NN derived from \citet{zhang2020temporal} as learnable parameters~\citep{wang2020sparsity} to automatically find the optimal values. } In parallel with these derivations, we will train hyperparameters of the S$^3$NN derived from \citet{zhang2020temporal} as learnable parameters~\citep{wang2020sparsity} to automatically find the optimal values.
+In addition, we plan to analyze the impact of the asymmetricity of the surrogate gradients by searching for the optimal warm-up mechanism or introducing hyperparameters into existing methods.

 Although there is still room for further studies, we believe that our idea will become one of the essential tools for realizing environmentally friendly machines.